Top Cape Cod Winter Activities

-Cape Cod is a popular vacation destination year round, but it is especially beautiful during the winter months.
+Cape Cod is a popular vacation destination year-round, but it is especially beautiful during the winter months.
 There are a variety of different things to do in New England during the winter.
 From festive shows and attractions to dazzling light displays, Cape Cod transforms the oceans into a winter wonderland for you to enjoy.
-Here is a list of the top things to do in the winter on Cape Cod.
+Here is a list of the top Cape Cod winter activities.

 Enjoy nature with a walk or bike ride

 Cape Cod has more than 100 public walking trails, miles of hiking and biking trails, and 560 miles of coastline.
 There are some wonderfully scenic places to explore, and winter is just as good a time as any to take advantage of the natural beauty of the area.
 Even though the weather can be mild this time of year, make sure you are prepared for lower temperatures and the possibility of precipitation.

 Cape Cod is known as one of the top cultural centers of Massachusetts.
 There is an abundance of museums of all types.
 Catering to art enthusiasts, children, history buffs, and nature lovers.
 Visit one of the best museums like the Cape Cod Museum of Natural History or the Cape Cod Museum of Art.